Idiotcodes/Lakshya-Enterprise/README.md

-# Lakshya_Enterprise
+# Lakshya Enterprise
-Main page of Lakshya Enterprise
+The main page of Lakshya Enterprise

+## ✨ Features

+- just a site
+- thats it!

+## 💁‍♀️ How to use

+- clone this repo
+- edit the stuff u want to change
+- open the index.html file to see the website
+- upload the finished file in a webserver and start it
+- thats it